pandas-dev/pandas/doc/source/timeseries.rst

     dayofyear,"The ordinal day of year"
     weekofyear,"The week ordinal of the year"
     week,"The week ordinal of the year"
-    dayofweek,"The day of the week with Monday=0, Sunday=6"
-    weekday,"The day of the week with Monday=0, Sunday=6"
-    quarter,"Quarter of the date: Jan=Mar = 1, Apr-Jun = 2, etc."
+    dayofweek,"The numer of the day of the week with Monday=0, Sunday=6" weekday,"The number of the day of the week with Monday=0, Sunday=6" weekday_name,"The name of the day in a week (ex: Friday)" quarter,"Quarter of the date: Jan=Mar = 1, Apr-Jun = 2, etc."
     days_in_month,"The number of days in the month of the datetime" is_month_start,"Logical indicating if first day of month (defined by frequency)"